aws/aws-cdk-go/awscdk/awsiam/README.md

 table.grant(fn, jsii.String("dynamodb:PutItem"))
 ```

 The `grant*` methods accept an `IGrantable` object.
-This interface is implemented by IAM principlal resources (groups, users and roles) and resources that assume a role such as a Lambda function, EC2 instance or a Codebuild project.
+This interface is implemented by IAM principal resources (groups, users and roles), policies, managed policies and resources that assume a role such as a Lambda function, EC2 instance or a Codebuild project.

 You can find which `grant*` methods exist for a resource in the [AWS CDK API Reference](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-construct-library.html).